Palliative Care Program

 - Understanding what to expect over the course of illness

 - Referral to community services such as home palliative care or hospice (if appropriate)

 - Emotional support in coping with a new serious illness diagnosis or advancing illness

 We understand that each family is different.
 We take a personal approach to help with the physical, psychological, social and other effects a serious illness can have on a family.

 The team includes specialists in palliative care for children, teens, young adults and their families including:

 - Palliative care consultants who may have a background in social work, chaplaincy or nursing

-We work with you and your child’s medical teams to ensure that your preferences are always considered and that you are given all the available options.
+We work with you and your child’s care teams to make sure that your needs are understood and that you understand all the available care options.

 How to Access Our Services

 The Palliative Care Program is available through referral.
 Your child’s primary medical team can submit a referral, or you may speak directly to your care team and ask for a referral.